VMware Fusion vs VirtualBox: Key Differences and Which to Choose

 VMware comes in a few flavours.
 VMware Workstation Pro supports Windows and Linux hosts.
 If you’re on macOS, you’ll need VMware Fusion.

-Host OSVirtualBoxVMware WorkstationVMware Fusion
+Host OSVirtualBoxVMware Fusion

 Guest operating system compatibility